Sluder/laravel-env-setup/README.md

 Solved the problem of running into multiple issues setting up a developer with a Laravel development setup.
 Mainly caused by incompatible packages trying to work with eachother.

 ### What it does :
-1. Downloads all required programs and installs
+1. Downloads & sets up all required programs
 	* VirtualBox `v5.2.8`
 	* Vagrant `v2.0.2`
 	* Git `v2.12`